lvillasen/Quantum-Computer-Simulator/README.md

 #Usage

-	python QCSim.py samples/example_GHZ.txt
+	python QCSim.py samples/example_YYY.txt

 where:

-example_GHZ.txt is one example that illustrates the syntax of this particular quantum simulation language.
+example_YYY.txt is one of the examples provided.

 For many more examples, the possibility to use a real quantum computer and